AlexFreik/pranic-diet-blog/clbeam1do000008lcee1ced4z.md

 ### Spices

-*   1 tbsp spices mix (Sambhar Masala or Provencal herbs or what you have)
+*   1 tbsp spices mix (Sambhar Masala or Provencal herbs or Curry Masala)

 *   salt to taste

-If you don't have Sambhar Masala you can use oregano, black pepper, smoked paprika, basil or a ready-made potato mixture.
+If you don't have Sambhar Masala you can mix of oregano, black pepper, smoked paprika, basil or use a ready-made potato mixture.

 ## Steps